AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/magnite-streaming.md

 *  **[!UICONTROL Name]**: A name by which you will recognize this destination in the future.
 *  **[!UICONTROL Description]**: A description that will help you identify this destination in the future.
 *  **[!UICONTROL Name of your source partner]**: Your customer/company name.
-Only supported partners will be available for selection.
+Only supported Magnite Streaming clients will be available for selection.

 ![destination configuration auth fields filled](../../assets/catalog/advertising/magnite/destination-realtime-config-auth-filled.png)

-You can optionally select any relevant data governance policies.
-Data Export is generally used for the Magnite destinations.

 Once done, click the Create button.